noxthot/ss22_julia_workshop/pages/introduction/worksheet_2.md

 You can now try out different numbers of velocities and spatial cells.
 See how the solution changes and think about what might be the reason for this.

 ## Structs
 You might have observed that the solution crashes if you are choosing too many spatial cells.
 The reason for this is that the chosen $\Delta t$ must fulfill $\Delta t \leq \Delta x$, otherwise the method is unstable.
-Also, you have maybe observed that a lot of parameters cannot be changed from outside the function call and you might want to add further parameters like the end time `tEnd`, the time step size `dt` or the variance of the initial condition `sigma2` to the input arguments of the function.
+Also, you have maybe observed that a lot of parameters cannot be changed from outside the function call and you might want to add further parameters like the end time `tEnd`, the time step size `Δt` or the variance of the initial condition `sigma2` to the input arguments of the function.
 To structure the input we can create a new object, which stores all these values.
 As you already know, this can either be a `struct` or a `dictionary`.

 Define a struct which stores all relevant information and use it as an input.
 Make sure that all floating point numbers are of type `AbstractFloat`